Protecting Your Online Identity and Reputation

 Article Translations: (Spanish)

-Playing around and trying on different characteristics are part of the fun of an online life.
-You can change your look or the way you act and present yourself to others, and you can learn more about things that interest you.
-And, just as in real life, you can take steps to help make sure you stay in control.
+Trying on different personas is part of the fun of an online life.
+You can change the way you act and present yourself to others, and you can learn more about things that interest you.
+And, just as in real life, you can take steps to help you stay in control.

 Things to Consider